 The truth is that many women(and men) experience a midlife crisis at some point in their lives, and it’s nothing to be afraid of.
 We are designed to grow and change throughout our lives.
 It’s normal at some point to pause and reflect upon your life.

 When we hit middle age, many of us slow down and look for a larger meaning in our lives.
 We begin to process our earlier life choices and their results.
-Some women struggle with forgiving their younger self for the choices she made
+Some women struggle with forgiving their younger selves for the choices they made

 As you spend time reflecting, be prepared for negative emotions.
 Don’t be surprised if you feel some regret or even grief, that is a normal part of the process.
 It is important to realize that we might grieve lives that we didn’t live.
 We might grieve certain choices or people that we left behind.